AIR GEAR logo

 To save power, turn the power station off by pressing and holding the front panel power button until the screen shows "OFF" and then goes blank.
 The little green light in the center of the power button should be off, too.

-The Sorein will still use a small amount of power when OFF, but it usually isn't enough to matter during a trip.
+The Sorein battery will gradually lose a small amount of power when OFF for long periods of time, but it isn't enough to matter during a typical trip.
+If you need to ensure it holds a charge for months, put it into Warehouse mode.

 Between trips